phistep/time-t-able/README.md

 # time(t)able
+Webapp for managing timetables.
+Made using PHP, MySQL, HTML and JS.

 ## About time(t)able
 `time(t)able` (pronounced timeable) is a web-based application to manage timetables.
 I used to have my personal timetable on my homepage written in obfuscated table-layouted html.
 Originally only meant for personal use, classmates started to use it as well and soon I had a hand full of people relaying on my online timetable.
 This works good for a few people in the same class using the same timetable, but soon we won't be in one class anymore, instead having personal courses with individual timetables.
 So I started this project to provide a solution for me and my friends to still have the timetable online and always available.